 Most universities have clubs and societies catering to various interests, including sports, arts, academics, and cultural activities.
 Joining these groups can help you meet people with similar interests and provide a sense of community.

-You might join the International Students Society at the University of Leeds, which organises events, trips, and social gatherings specifically for international students.
+Example: You might join the International Students Society at the University of Leeds, which organises events, trips, and social gatherings specifically for international students.
 Whether you are interested in playing football, joining a book club, or exploring local history, there is likely a group that aligns with your interests.

 3. Attend Social Events